-WRITING REQUIREMENTS: The skills of application, analysis, synthesis, and evaluation are the focus, as students learn to compare and compile ideas into coherent arguments, and then discover and construct relationships between those ideas and everyday, modern life.
-G courses include:
+WRITING REQUIREMENTS: Students will focus on skills of application, analysis, synthesis, and evaluation by learning to compare and compile ideas into coherent arguments, and then discover and construct relationships between those ideas and everyday, modern life.
+To fulfill this objective students will:

-- 1. Writing assignments in which students utilize two or more primary or scholarly sources (properly cited and referenced) to draw appropriate comparison, find common threads, and combine ideas into meaningful arguments. - 2.
-Formative feedback on writing assignments so that students can improve on successive assignments. - 3.
-At least one assignment that requires two preliminary steps in the writing process (thesis statement, outline, annotated bibliography, draft, etc.)
+- 1. Complete writing assignments that utilize two or more primary or scholarly sources (properly cited and referenced) to draw appropriate comparison, find common threads, and combine ideas into meaningful arguments. - 2.
+Receive formative feedback on all writing assignments to improve on successive assignments. - 3.
+Complete at least one assignment that requires two preliminary steps in the writing process (thesis statement, outline, annotated bibliography, draft, etc.)